docker-flow/docker-flow-proxy/article.md

 Now we have the four servers up and running.
 The first one (*proxy*) is already provisioned so let us setup the Swarm cluster on the other three servers.

-Besides Swarm itself, we'll run [Registrator](https://github.com/gliderlabs/registrator) and [Consul](https://www.consul.io/) on all nodes of the cluster.
-Registrator will monitor Docker events and store service information we need in Consul.
+Besides Swarm itself, we'll run [Consul](https://www.consul.io/) on all nodes of the cluster.
+It will contain all the information we might need for proxy configuration.
+At the same time, it is a service discovery tool of choice for setting up a Swarm cluster.
+Each of the machines in the cluster will also have *Registrator* that monitors Docker events and puts data to Consul whenever a new container is run.
+It works in the other way as well.
+If a container is stopped or removed, Registrator will remove its data from Consul.
+In other words, thanks to Registrator, Consul will always have up-to-date information of all containers running inside the cluster.

 ```bash
 vagrant ssh proxy